s-victor/TinyPedal/docs/customization.md

 # Widgets
 Each widget can be configured by accessing `Config` button from `Widget` tab in main window.

+Widget context menu can be accessed by `Right-Click` on widget, which provides additional options:
+- Center horizontally: align widget to the center of active screen horizontally.
+- Center vertically: align widget to the center of active screen vertically.

 [**`Back to Top`**](#)